-Two-way radio services are being transitioned from a stand-alone system to the State of Michigan MPSCS hosted two-way radio system.
-University facilities beyond the East Lansing campus cover more than 20,400 acres and contribute to the built environment with 13 AgBioResearch research centers across the state (the Kellogg Biological Station and Saginaw Valley Research and Extension Center are examples).
+University property beyond the East Lansing campus cover more than 21,000 acres and contribute to the built environment with 13 AgBioResearch research centers across the state (the Kellogg Biological Station and Saginaw Valley Research and Extension Center are examples).
 Other agricultural field research locations include the South Campus Farms teaching and research centers.
-Sites supporting other programs include facilities for engineering research in Okemos; the BioEconomy Research and Development Center in Holland; conference facilities, such as Tollgate Education Center in Novi, the Management Education Center in Troy, and WaWaSum in Grayling; Hidden Lake Gardens in Tipton; and the Grand Rapids location of the College of Human Medicine.
-The replacement value for the facilities located at these sites is calculated at more than \$259 million.
+Sites supporting other programs include facilities for engineering research in Okemos; the BioEconomy Research and Development Center in Holland; conference facilities, such as Tollgate Education Center in Novi, the Management Education Center in Troy, and WaWaSum in Grayling; Hidden Lake Gardens in Tipton; and the Secchia Center and Grand Rapids Research Center in Grand Rapids.
+The replacement value for the facilities located at these sites is calculated at more than \$355 million.

-At nearly all of the research facilities, there is a continuing need to upgrade existing research space to meet current technological, regulatory, and operational requirements of researchers and funding organizations. .
+At nearly all the research facilities, there is a continuing need to upgrade existing research space to meet current technological, regulatory, and operational requirements of researchers and funding organizations.
 Research maintenance items consist of both wet and dry lab upgrades and equipment replacement, while conference facilities require continual improvements and expansion as they relate to extension and outreach.
 General Maintenance and infrastructure improvements include exterior repair/replacement, technology and security upgrades, environmental enhancements directed at storm water and process water management, energy efficiencies, regulatory requirements and mechanical upgrades that include electrical, plumbing, and heating, ventilation, and air conditioning (HVAC).
 Other facility repairs include well and septic systems that require continual maintenance and the periodic repair of roadways and parking areas.
-With more than 265 buildings located at various off-campus research, teaching, and extension facilities, the items listed above are placed on a 5 to 10-year maintenance schedule, valued at \$1.5M per year.
+With more than 265 buildings located at various off-campus research, teaching, and extension facilities, the items listed above are placed on a 5 to 10year maintenance schedule, valued at \$1.5M per year.

 While the University has obtained facility improvement funds by issuing bonds, the University's general revenues secure these debt instruments and the facilities are not encumbered.
-The exceptions to this are the completed Chemistry Building addition; Biomedical and Physical Sciences Building; Diagnostic Center for Population and Animal Health laboratory building; and the Bio Engineering Facility.
+The exceptions to this are the completed Chemistry Building renovations; Biomedical and Physical Sciences Building; Diagnostic Center for Population and Animal Health (now named the Veterinary Diagnostic Laboratory) laboratory building; and the Bio Engineering Facility.
 These facilities were funded in part with bonds issued by the Michigan Department of Treasury, State Building Authority (SBA) and secured by mortgages on the facilities.